nosman/Ocamlapi/readme.md

     This matches against the literal string `/api/version`

 `/users/<userId>`
-    This matches agasint strings such as `/users/sam`.
+    This matches against strings such as `/users/sam`.
     It does not match against strings such as `/users/sam/history`.

 `/users/<userId>/profile`